Tony Abbott: The Student Years

 Although Abbott’s faith is crucial to him as a complete person, he does not adhere to a strict dogmatic form of Catholicism.
 Catholics who know their faith would place Abbott on the ‘liberal’ end of the Catholic scale.

 Abbott’s political action is rather defined by a closely considered conservatism.
 This is conservatism as a political philosophy.
 It is influenced by political philosophers Michael Oakeshott, Roger Scruton, and Edmund Burke – especially Edmund Burke.
 It is clearly the classical Natural Law content in Burke’s speeches and writings that appeals to Abbott’s mind.

-The author shows how Abbott’s Burkean (natural law) conservatism guides him in all his political decisions from the wild ideological combat of his student days through to his term as prime minister.
+The author shows how Abbott’s Burkean (natural law) conservatism, framed by a Christian ethos, especially the law of charity, guides him in all his political decisions from the wild ideological combat of his student days through to his term as prime minister.
 It is a guidance that his critics in the media almost to a man and a woman get wrong – even some who claim to be conservative.